PBR/MQ2/README.rst

  sudo python setup.py install

+From pypi
-Download and install the project from pypi: easy_install MQ2
+* Download and install the project from pypi: easy_install MQ2